nyxnor/onioncomms/TORIFICATION.md

 - The best method is using Isolating Proxy, mostly done by Whonix with [Security by Isolation](https://www.whonix.org/wiki/About#Security_by_Isolation) to have online anonymity via Tor.
 The Gateways runs Tor processes while the Workstation runs user applications on a completely isolated network, therefore only connections through Tor are permitted.
 Read [Whonix design](https://www.whonix.org/wiki/Main_Page#Whonix_%E2%84%A2_Design)

 - The second best is Transparent Proxy, mostly done by Tails [implementation](https://tails.boum.org/contribute/design/#index30h3) and [TorBox](https://github.com/radio24/TorBox/blob/master/etc/tor/torrc).
 It does not have security against an infected host with root privileges or access to the tor user, as it can control the tor process directly, altough onion-grater can filter on port 9051, it does not filter on port 9052 and the unix domain socket /run/tor/control.
+It can route all traffic on a standalone machine through Tor and every network application will make its TCP connections through Tor, no application will be able to reveal your IP address by connecting directly.
+The other option is creating an anonymizing middlebox that intercepts traffic from other machines and redirects it through Tor.

 - Torsocks works on most cases but the drawbacks enough to expose user location and DNS leaks by not routing through Tor when the application is not using the libc or for instance uses raw syscalls, torsocks will be useless and the traffic will not go through Tor.